 Temperature affects flavor.

-In chocolate, this has a great deal to do with fat, but also aroma.
-Smell and taste blend so completely that neither sense can be experienced independently.
-In many ways they make up one very complex sensation.
+Regarding chocolate, this has a great deal to do with fat, but also aroma.
+Smell and taste blend so completely that neither sense can be experienced in isolation.
+They blend and transcend, creating one elevated, complex sensation.

 So what temperature enlivens chocolate flavor and fragrance, creating the richest experience?